eugene234466/leads-tracker-extension/README.md

 Save and manage URLs for lead tracking and research.

 ## Features
-- Save current tab URL with one click
+- Save the current tab URL with one click
 - Manually add any URL
 - View all saved leads
 - Delete unwanted URLs